 It’s not just Australia, however.

 The United States currently suffers its worst flu season in a decade.
 Last winter, approximately 26,000 people contracted flu with around 128 children dying from the illness.
-Though the flu season ended when winter did, according to recent reports the country shoud expect another flu epidemic to resurface mid-April.
+Though the flu season ended when winter did, according to recent reports the country should expect another flu epidemic to resurface mid-April.

-Canada and the United Kingdom had just had their fair share of horror influenza season, but the nasty flu season may likely continue throughout 2018.
+Canada and the United Kingdom had just had their fair share of the horror influenza season, but the nasty flu season may likely continue throughout 2018.

 Winter in Australia starts from June until August.
 Due to negative temperatures, Winter is also regarded as flu season.
 While no one can stop winter from coming, the good news is that flu prevention is not hard as it seems.